yesunhuang/QCLS/README.md

 * Check out the source codes and the jupyter notebook files.

-* See also the published paper *QCLS_ A cluster-expansion based effective solver for medium coupling quantum non-linear optical systems*
+* See also the published paper.

 * If your are interesting in the implement, check up the *ImplementDetail* pdfs.
 (Warm prompt: those files are so messy and suck.)